opensdmx/rsdmx/README.md

 **This package has been adapted to include Pacific Data Hub's .Stat (PDH.STAT) instance as a default service provider.**

+**Full credit goes to the original author Emmanuel Blondel, and contributors Matthieu Stigler and Eric Persson.**

-**It also has some extra classes to support the SDMX Dot Stat implementation used by PDH.STAT.**
+This version has some extra classes to support the SDMX Dot Stat implementation used by PDH.STAT.

-**This package allows you to setup a "live connection" to PDH.STAT SDMX API, make API calls in an intuitive way and return dataframes for statistical/data analysis.**
+It allows you to setup a "live connection" to PDH.STAT SDMX API, make API calls in an intuitive way and return dataframes for statistical/data analysis.

-**Jump to [install instructions](https://github.com/roly97/rsdmx#install-rsdmx-with-pdhstat-connection-in-r-studio-console) to get started with PDH.STAT.**
+Jump to [install instructions](https://github.com/roly97/rsdmx#install-rsdmx-with-pdhstat-connection-in-r-studio-console) to get started with PDH.STAT.

 Read PDH.STAT's [docs](https://sdd-dotstat-api-gateway.portal.azure-api.net/docs/services/pdh-stat-api/operations/get-data-flow-key-provider?&groupBy=tag) or visit it [here](https://stats.pacificdata.org/data-explorer/#/).